Ronald Nigh

-Ronald Nigh (born October 29, 1947) is an American ecological anthropologist focusing on Caribbean areas and the Maya region in Mesoamerica.
-Nigh is a professor and researcher at Centro de Investigaciones y Estudios Superiores en Anthropologia Social (CIESAS), where he continues his research on ecological anthropology.
+Ronald Nigh (1947-2024) was an American ecological anthropologist focusing on Caribbean areas and the Maya region in Mesoamerica.
+Nigh was a professor and researcher at Centro de Investigaciones y Estudios Superiores en Anthropologia Social (CIESAS) for over twenty years, where he conducted research on ecological anthropology and indigenous farming methods.

-Early life
+Life

 Ronald Nigh was born October 29, 1947, in Kearney, Nebraska.
 Nigh attended Stanford University, where he received his BA in Anthropology in 1969.
-He continued his education at Stanford and received his MA in Anthropology in 1970 and his Ph.D in Social Anthropology in 1976.
-Nigh's dissertation was about traditional Maya milpa agriculture in the highlands of Chiapas.
+He married Katharine Powers Crocker and the couple moved to Chiapas, Mexico.
+Nigh continued his education at Stanford and received a MA in Anthropology in 1970 and a Ph.D in Social Anthropology in 1976.
+His dissertation concentrated on traditional Maya milpa agriculture in the highlands of Chiapas.
 He then spent one year at a public research institute continuing his work on traditional Maya agriculture and its relationship to biodiversity and forest regeneration.

 Work

 From 1985 to 1988, Nigh worked for several environmental NGOs, including The Nature Conservancy and Greenpeace, developing programs in Mexico, where he has spent most of his professional career.
 Nigh was a part of the team who founded DANA, a nonprofit organization dedicated to promoting sustainable agriculture in Mexico and Central America.
-Nigh briefly taught at the National Autonomous University of Mexico from 2000 to 2002.
-Nigh is currently a professor at CIESAS, where he has been conducting anthropological research since 1994.
+Nigh briefly taught at the National Autonomous University of Mexico from 2000 to 2002, before becoming a professor at CIESAS, where he conducted anthropological research from 1994 to his death in 2024.

-Nigh's experience with ecological anthropology has allowed him to collaborate with many scholars on research throughout Mesoamerica.
-His previous works have focused on promoting biodiversity conservation in the midst of rapid human population growth.
-Most recently, he has collaborated with Dr. Anabel Ford on their book The Maya Forest Garden: Eight Millennia of Sustainable Cultivation of the Tropical Woodlands.
+Nigh's experience with ecological anthropology allowed him to collaborate with many scholars on research throughout Mesoamerica.
+His work focused on promoting biodiversity conservation in the midst of rapid human population growth.
+Most recently, he collaborated with Dr. Anabel Ford on their book The Maya Forest Garden: Eight Millennia of Sustainable Cultivation of the Tropical Woodlands.
 Nigh and Ford argue that Maya practices serve as solutions to contemporary problems, such as sustainability, climate change, and natural resource scarcity.
-Nigh is also now working developing a garden-based science-teaching program in farmer communities in Chiapas.
+Nigh developed a garden-based science-teaching program in farmer communities in Chiapas, and helped launch a doctoral program in sustainable agriculture.